kvrandrup/testing/README.md

-# testing
-testing GitHub features for FISH 549
+# Testing repository for FISH 549

+This is a place for us to play with GitHub.
+It's nice to add stuff here.

+## Author

+Kristina Randrup
+(with guidance from Mark Scheuerell)